Sadyn-Project/Simple-WebService/README.md

 - Redirects go over pages.
 This means that if you create a page called `hello.html` and a redirect on `/hello`, the redirect will work and the page will be ignored.

 - If you set a long redirect like `foo/bar/hello`, that corresponds to `/foo/bar/hello`.

+## Using commands

+From your console, you will be able to run commands.

+For the moment, the only available command is `views`, which lets you see how many people saw your website since you started the process.

 # Support